hydraulic-software/conveyor/guidebook/docs/migrating-electron-apps.md

 app that uses the Squirrel update engine to Conveyor.
 The user will experience a brief pause on startup once the migration begins in which the Conveyorized version will be downloaded/installed, and the previous version uninstalled.

+## Preparation

+You should already have tested your app when packaged with Conveyor.
+Try creating packages and installing them on each OS you support, to ensure your app works correctly.
+Make sure to pay attention to [operating system integration](configs/os-integration.md), which works differently in Conveyor.

+If you're looking for an example of how to do this conversion, [check out our tutorial on porting Github Desktop](https://www.hydraulic.dev/blog/8-packaging-electron-apps.html).

+The rest of this document assumes you have a fully working Conveyorized version of your app and now wish to migrate an existing installed user base from Squirrel.

 ## Starting point

 Your current app using Squirrel should have code similar to the following: